feanorian/PHSX815_Week11/README.md

 # PHSX815_Week11
 # bin_norm.py
-this code sample from some distribution, and for large sample sizes should approach the normal distribution
+this code samplse from sthe binomial and normal distributions, and for large sample sizes the binomial distribution should approach the normal distribution

 ## Usage: